thomaskramerdk/policy/SumStrike/privacy.md

 If you believe we nonetheless hold a child’s personal data, email us.
 We will delete what we can delete.

-The App is categorised as **Educational Games**.
-It is **not** submitted in the App Store Kids Category, so metadata does not use wording reserved for that category.
+The App is in the App Store **Kids Category** and follows Apple’s guideline 1.3: no ads, no third-party analytics, and purchases and links out of the App only behind the parental gate.

 ---